 Additional Learning Needs Review

-The Welsh Government is reviewing the way in which learner support needs are assessed and planned for.
+The Welsh Government is changing the way in which learner support needs are assessed and planned for.

 Many deaf children receive a Statement or an Individual Education Plan to outline the support they need at school.

-The Welsh Government wants to change this process so that all children and young people with additional learning needs will have a different plan instead, called an Individual Development Plan (IDP).
+The Welsh Government is bringing in a new law, which will mean children and young people with additional learning needs will have a different plan instead, called an Individual Development Plan (IDP).
 The plans will be available to those aged 0-16 and to those aged 16-25 who are in further education.

 About the reforms

 We've created a factsheet, Additional Learning Needs Reform in Wales: Questions and answers.

 The Welsh Government is still drafting guidance and regulations on the changes, so some of the points outlined may change.
 As such, this factsheet will be updated from time to time.
 Please check back for the latest information.